-Given the above configuration, we obtain a locally optimal decision policy $\pi(x)$ using Algorithm~\ref{alg:iterative} and, given this policy, compute its induced distribution $P(\xb \given \pi)$ using Eq.~\ref{eq:induced-distribution}.
-Figure~\ref{fig:2dexample}(c-h) summarize the results for several values of $\alpha$, which show that, as the cost of moving to further feature values for individuals decreases, the decision policy only provides positive decisions for a few $\xb$ values with high $(P(y = 1 \given \xb)-\gamma)$, encouraging individuals to move to those values.
-Appendix~\ref{app:structure} contains another example showing a qualitatively similar behavior.

 \xhdr{Performance evaluation} We compare the utility achieved by the decision policies found by our algorithms and those found by several baselines.
-More specifically, we consider: \begin{itemize}[leftmargin=0.7cm] \item[(i)] the optimal (deterministic) decision policy in a non-strategic setting (Eq.~\ref{eq:detthresh}); \item[(ii)] the (stochastic) decision policy found by our iterative algorithm (Algorithm~\ref{alg:iterative}); \item[(iii)] the (stochastic) decision policy found by our parallel iterative algorithm with $40$ parallel threads; and, \item[(iv)] a deterministic decision policy $\pi_{d}(\xb)$ obtained by thresholding the decision policy found by our algorithm, \ie, $\pi_{d}(\xb) = \II(\pi(\xb) \geq 0.5)$, where $\pi(x)$ is the decision policy found by our algorithm. \end{itemize}
+More specifically, we consider: \begin{itemize}[leftmargin=0.7cm] \item[(i)] the optimal deterministic threshold rule in a non-strategic setting (Eq.~\ref{eq:detthresh}) [\emph{Non-Strategic}]; \item[(ii)] the optimal deterministic threshold rule in a strategic setting, found via bruteforce search over all deterministic threshold rules [\emph{Threshold}]; \item[(iii)] the optimal (stochastic) decision policy in a strategic setting, found via brute force search [\emph{Bruteforce}];